jesseopdenbrouw/riscv-minimal/README.md

 (C startup) and linker file.
 C++ is supported but many language concepts (e.g. cout with iostream) create a binary that is too big to fit in the ROM.

+We provide a basic set of systems call, trapped (ECALL) and non-trapped (functions overriding the C library functions).
+Trapped system calls are set up by the RISC-V C/C++ compiler, so no extra handling is needed.

 ## FPGA